 Adult language students are busy.
 Many of us are working professionals with families.
 When we choose English classes, we want to make immediate progress, grow in our confidence, and naturally fuel our motivation.
 Simply put: We don’t have time to waste.

 I say “we” because as a Lingoda writer, I am a language student just like you.
 I am multilingual and have been studying languages for a long time.
 I am a native English speaker and fluent in Spanish and Thai as well.
 After decades of study, I know the best way to choose language courses.
 Whether you want to take online English lessons or get into a classroom setting, today I am sharing how to choose English language classes for adults.

 In my experience, there are four main things that affect how successful your language classes will be.
 Here is what to ask:

-- How well does the school meet my needs?
+- How do these English courses meet my needs?